zenml-io/zenml/examples/quickstart/README.md

 # :running: MLOps 101 with ZenML

-> [!IMPORTANT]
-> Highlights information that users should take into account, even when skimming.

 ZenML allows you to standardize your internal MLOps process for your entire team.
 This quickstart walks you through what a typical MLOps setup in a company might look like.